jundalisay/ppblist/content/en/docs/tech/web/hotlink.md

 https://www.dropbox.com/s/a6i8y0khkc4us8h/taonet512.png?raw=1
 ```

-3. Copy the link and post into your Pantry Item or Account
+3. Copy the link and post into your Pantrypoints Item or Account